 In actuality, ages 19 to 44 is the most common period for the onset of hearing loss.
 In the U.S. approximately 6 million Gen-Xers and millennials have experienced hearing loss to some degree due to a variety of factors; music at unsafe volumes through earbuds, loud concerts and sporting events, clubs and environmental or workplace noise are just part of the problem.

 While the most common cause of hearing loss in the elderly is presbycusis, also known as age-related hearing loss, hearing loss in younger adulthood can be caused by many things.
-Noise-induced hearing loss is a common factor, as are medical reasons such as diabetes, high blood pressure, exposure to ototoxic medications, viral or bacterial infections or genetics.
+Noise-induced hearing loss is a common factor, as are medical reasons such as diabetes, high blood pressure, exposure to ototoxic medications (drugs linked to tinnitus or hearing loss), viral or bacterial infections or genetics.
 But the most common cause of hearing loss in younger to middle aged adults is otosclerosis, an abnormal bone growth in the middle ear.
 Up to 3 million people in the U.S. are affected by it, with the highest risk group being middle-aged women.

 Not only are the primary causes of hearing loss different for younger adults, but life with hearing aids in your 20s, 30s and 40s can look remarkably different than having hearing aids in your older years.
 That's because when it comes work, family, relationships and activities, people of those ages are in a different stage of life than that of most older people, and so having hearing aids impacts them differently.